What's the Connection Between Breathing and Mobility?

 How can I track improvements in breathing and mobility?

-Track your breathing quality during training sessions, noting how it affects your range of motion and performance across different exercises, which helps identify patterns and progress over time.
+Pay attention to your breathing quality during training sessions, noting how it affects your range of motion and performance across different exercises, which helps you identify patterns and progress over time.

 Ready to see how proper breathing transforms your training?
-Download Kenso to track the connection between your breathing patterns and movement quality across every session.
+Download Kenso to log your sessions and stay consistent as you build the connection between your breathing patterns and movement quality.